kpmeen/kafka-websocket-proxy/docs/index.md

 Since WebSockets are bidirectional, they open up for client - server implementations that are much closer to the regular Kafka client.
-The WebSocket becomes more like an extension to the consumer/producer streams used internally.
+The WebSocket becomes more like an extension to the Kafka consumer/producer clients used internally in the proxy.